astrophena/tools/cmd/starlet/internal/bot/doc.md

 ## `kvcache`

-This module provides two functions:
+This module provides two functions for using a simple key-value cache:

-  - get(key: str) -> value | None: Retrieves the value associated with the
+  - get(key: str) -> any | None: Retrieves the value associated with the
     given string key.
 Returns the stored value if the key exists and has not expired.
 Returns None if the key is not found or if the entry has expired.
 Accessing a key resets its TTL timer.